The story behind the name

 Rosily Vineyard is named after Vice-Admiral Count François-Étienne de Rosily-Mesros (1748-1832), a French Navigator and Cartographer, who was intimately involved in the ongoing French explorations of Western Australia during the late 18th and early 19th centuries.

-Rosily Vineyard uses the attractive French ‘Fleur-de-lys’ motif on its labels, as a reminder of the French connection that nearly was.
+Rosily Vineyard uses the attractive French ‘Fleur-de-lys’ motif on its labels.
 The Fleur-de-lys, a stylised flower, is actually an ancient symbol with connections to many cultures.
 In early Christianity it symbolised the Holy Trinity and can be seen in carvings in many churches and cathedrals.
 It was a symbol of the French Monarchy, appearing on banners and flags until the French Revolution.
 It was also used to show north on early charts.

 Keep up to date on the latest news, wine releases, events, promotions and special offers.